zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 ## Requirements

-- When using N-Phase rolling upgrades on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension with Rich Health States](virtual-machine-scale-sets-health-extension.md) to monitor application health and report phase ordering information.
+When using N-Phase rolling upgrades on Virtual Machine Scale Sets, the scale set must also use the [Application Health Extension with Rich Health States](virtual-machine-scale-sets-health-extension.md) to monitor application health and report phase ordering information.
 N-Phase upgrades aren't supported when using the application health extension with binary states.
-- N-Phase upgrades require the application health extension to emit an HTTP or HTTPs response.
-TCP responses aren't supported.

 ## Concepts

 A phase is a high-level grouping construct for virtual machines.
 Each phase is determined by setting metadata emitted from the [Application Health Extension](virtual-machine-scale-sets-health-extension.md).
 N-Phase rolling upgrades take the information retrieved from the application health extension and use it to create upgrade batches within each phase.
-N-Phase rolling upgrades also uses update domains (UD), fault domains (FD) and zone information to ensure that each batch doesn't cross a boundary.
+N-Phase rolling upgrades also uses update domains (UD), fault domains (FD), and zone information to ensure that each batch doesn't cross a boundary.
 This helps to further ensure resiliency when performing upgrades.

 The phased upgrades are performed in numerical sequence order.
 Until all the batches in the first phase are upgraded, the virtual machines in the following phases remain untouched.